ChrisCrossCrash/depth-section/README.md

 # Depth Section

-Easy to use 3D models for your page with a parallax scrolling effect.
+What's a depth section?
+The best way to learn is by checking out the [storybook examples](https://depth-section.vercel.app).

+Depth sections add visual depth to your page with 3D elements that respond to the user's scroll position.

 Stay tuned!
 New background models and features are on the way!